This is the privacy notice of PIER (UK) Ltd. In this document, the terms “we,” “our” and “us” refer to PIER (UK) Ltd.

 - Our policy complies with UK law accordingly implemented, including that is required by the EU General Data Protection Regulation (GDPR).

 - The law requires us to tell you about your rights and our obligations to you regarding the processing and control of your personal data.
 We can only action this by requesting that you read the information provided at knowyourprivacyrights.org

-- Except from the policies set out below, we do not share, sell or disclose your information collated from our website to a third party.
+- Except from the policies set out below, we do not share, sell or disclose your information to a third party.

 The bases on which we process information about you

-When you create an account on our website, buy a product or service from us or otherwise agree to our Terms and Conditions, a contract is formed between you and us.
+When you create an account on our website, buy a product or service from us, or otherwise agree to our Terms and Conditions, a contract if formed between you and us.
 In order to carry out our obligations under that contract, we must process the information you have given us.
 Some of this information may be personal to you.